JobYu/VoxelArt/README.md

 ## Features

 - Beautiful UI interface for showcasing voxel art works
-- Model list for easily switching between different works
+- Model list for easily switching between different works (with scrolling support on mobile)
 - Grid display feature to clearly show the boundaries of each voxel
 - Layer mode for exploring models layer by layer
+- **Optimized Mobile View**: Dedicated interface for smaller screens with bottom navigation and panel layout.
-- Exterior-only mode for improved visibility of model structure
+- **Exterior Only Mode (Default)**: Improves visibility of model structure by simplifying interior voxels (always active, toggle hidden).
-- 3D navigation to view models from any angle
+- 3D navigation to view models from any angle (touch controls optimized for mobile)
 - Optimized performance with instanced rendering for complex models

 ## How to Use

+### Desktop View

 1. Start the application via an HTTP server (as shown below)
 2. Select a model from the list on the left
-3. Use mouse/touch for navigation:
+3. Use mouse for navigation:
    - Left-click and drag to rotate the model
    - Right-click and drag to pan the view
    - Scroll wheel to zoom
-4. Use the toggle switches in the top right to control view options:
+4. Use the toggle switches in the top right panel to control view options:
    - **Show Grid**: Toggle grid lines for better voxel boundary visibility
-   - **Layer Mode**: Enable layer-by-layer viewing with navigation controls
+   - **Layer Mode**: Enable layer-by-layer viewing with navigation controls (appears when Layer Mode is active)

-   - **Exterior Only**: Show only exterior voxels for better structure visibility
+### Mobile View

+1. Start the application via an HTTP server
+2. Use the bottom navigation buttons:
+   - **📋 (List Icon)**: Open/close the scrollable model list panel on the left.
+   - **⚙️ (Settings Icon)**: Open/close the settings panel at the bottom.
+   - **ℹ️ (Info Icon)**: Open/close the model information panel at the bottom.
+3. Select a model from the list panel.
+4. Use touch gestures for navigation:
+   - One finger drag to rotate the model
+   - Two finger pinch/spread to zoom
+   - Two finger drag to pan
+5. Use the toggle switches in the bottom settings panel:
+   - **Show Grid**: Toggle grid lines.
+   - **Layer Mode**: Enable layer-by-layer viewing.

+_(Note: Exterior Only mode is enabled by default and its toggle is hidden to save space)_

 ## Layer Navigation

-When Layer Mode is enabled:
+When Layer Mode is enabled (Desktop or Mobile Settings Panel):
 - Use the **Next** button to add layers from bottom to top
 - Use the **Previous** button to remove layers from top to bottom
 - Use the **Reset** button to return to the first layer